What Is The Best Truck Camper?

 5. Arctic Fox 865

-Northwood has had an off-and-on relationship with the 865, and even though it hasn’t been a year after year release, that doesn’t mean the 865 should be looked at negatively.
+Northwood has had an off-and-on relationship with the 865, and even though it hasn’t been a year-after-year release, that doesn’t mean the 865 should be looked at negatively.

-One negative you’re going to find through a few reviews and one that I personally agree with is that getting up on the roof is going to be a pain in the butt.
+One negative you’re going to find through a few reviews and one that I agree with is that getting up on the roof is going to be a pain in the butt.

 Pros: